The Parish

 The council adheres to the requirements of the Local Government Act of

-1972 in the procedure of its business and it has adopted the NALC model of
+1972 in the procedure of its business and it has adopted the

 Standing Orders and Chairmanship.
-The council has adopted the *Model Code
+The council has adopted the

-of Conduct (2007) a copy of which is available from the clerk and
+of Conduct (2007) a copy of which is available from

 all its councillors are signatory to that code.
-As a requirement of
+As a

-the code, all councillors have
+the code,

 provided a *Register of Interests which is available from the clerk.